Informed Asymmetric Actor-Critic: Leveraging Privileged Signals Beyond Full-State Access: Environments

 At each time step, the agent selects an action from the discrete set ${\texttt{NORTH}, \texttt{SOUTH}, \texttt{EAST}, \texttt{WEST}}$.
 The environment is deterministic, and movement is constrained by the grid-world layout.
 To solve the task optimally, the agent must first visit the priest to acquire the necessary information about the correct exit, then return to the fork and proceed to the identified heaven location.

-The agent receives sparse feedback in the form of a terminal reward: \begin{itemize} \item a reward of 1.0 for exiting to heaven, and \item a reward of -1.0 for exiting to hell. \end{itemize}
+The agent receives sparse feedback in the form of a terminal reward: a reward of 1.0 for exiting to heaven, and a reward of -1.0 for exiting to hell.

 \paragraph{Shopping-5.} The Shopping-5 environment \cite{baisero2019gympomdps} models another grid-world navigation task in which an agent must buy a forgotten item from a store.
-The environment is modeled as a two-dimensional gridworld of size $5 \times 5$, with the item placed randomly at one of the grid cells.
-The agent begins at an arbitrary location and must locate and buy the item.
-While the agent’s position is fully observable, the item’s position is hidden and must be explicitly queried.
+The environment is modeled as a two-dimensional grid-world of size $5 \times 5$, with the item placed randomly at one of the grid cells.
+The agent begins at an arbitrary location and must first locate and then buy the item.
+While the agent's position is fully observable, the item's position is hidden and must be explicitly queried.

-Hence, the full state encodes both the agent’s position and the item’s location, represented compactly as integers.
+Hence, the full state encodes both the agent's position and the item's location, represented compactly as integers.
 Observations are similarly encoded, but are partial: at each time step, the agent observes either its own position or, upon executing a query, the position of the item.
-Similar to the Heaven-Hell task, we introduce a privileged partial by computing the current Earth Mover's distance between the agent and the item.
+Similar to the Heaven-Hell task, we introduce a privileged information by computing the current Manhattan distance between the agent and the item.

 At each time step, the agent selects an action from the discrete set \{\texttt{UP}, \texttt{DOWN}, \texttt{LEFT}, \texttt{RIGHT}, \texttt{QUERY}, \texttt{BUY}\}.
-The four movement actions update the agent’s position deterministically within the bounds of the grid.
+The four movement actions update the agent's position deterministically within the bounds of the grid.
 Executing the \texttt{QUERY} action returns the location of the item, but is subject to a cost.
-The \texttt{BUY} action attempts to purchase the item at the agent’s current position; if executed in the correct cell, it completes the task successfully.
+The \texttt{BUY} action attempts to purchase the item at the agent's current position; if executed in the correct cell, it completes the task successfully.

-The environment provides a dense reward signal to encourage efficient behavior: \begin{itemize} \item a reward of -1.0 for moving, \item a reward of -2.0 for querying the item's location, \item a reward of -5.0 for a \texttt{BUY} action in the wrong cell, and \item a reward of +10.0 for a \texttt{BUY} action in the correct cell. \end{itemize} Optimal behavior requires the agent to query the item’s location once, retain that information internally, and efficiently navigate to the target cell before executing a successful \texttt{BUY} action.
+The environment provides a dense reward signal to encourage efficient behavior: a reward of -1.0 for moving, a reward of -2.0 for querying the item's location, a reward of -5.0 for a \texttt{BUY} action in the wrong cell, and a reward of +10.0 for a \texttt{BUY} action in the correct cell.

+Optimal behavior requires the agent to query the item's location once, retain that information internally, and efficiently navigate to the target cell before executing a successful \texttt{BUY} action.